A bucket-list goal inspired by a remarkable teacher

 In 1963, I started 7th grade at Heritage Junior High School in Cherry Hill, New Jersey.
 On my schedule was a Social Studies class taught by a relatively new teacher, Mark Blasko.
 I loved his classes, especially the Geography and World Cultures parts.
 I loved studying world maps and by the end of that class could fill in the names of most countries, although at the time, I’d never been anywhere farther than a few hours from home.

-Aside from a few specific memories—this teacher’s sense of humor, the suede patches on the elbows of his tweed jackets—what still resonates from that class fifty years ago, was the time he took to connect with us, and how I actually felt valued and respected in his class.
+Aside from a few specific memories—this teacher’s sense of humor, the suede patches on the elbows of his tweed jackets—what still resonates from that class sixty years ago, was the time he took to connect with us, and how I actually felt valued and respected in his class.

 I’ve always been a bit of a compulsive doodler.
 It really is how I listen best (unless, of course I’m knitting, which really wasn’t an option back then).
 One day, Mr. Blasko “caught” me constructing a cross-word puzzle in class.
 (Yes, I went through a phase where I used to make up my own.)
 Rather than yelling or punishing, he got me a job on the school paper, where my puzzle was subsequently published!

 Over the summer of 1964, I wrote him a letter, sent in care of the school to which he would be returning in the fall.
 And here’s the kicker: He wrote back—a handwritten letter on the kind of lined newsprint paper we used to get in school!

 I never expected a response.
 I didn’t know that teachers did stuff like that.
 I was so surprised, and so touched by the fact that he took the time to write to me, that he valued the time and care I’d taken in staying in touch with him, that more than fifty years later, I still have that letter among my most treasured possessions, one of not-very-many things that have survived time and various moves around (and across) the country.